makfazlic/ImageCheckEC/README.md

 3. Make your changes and test them thoroughly.
 4. Submit a pull request to the main repository's `main` branch.

-For more details on contributing, please check out our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-We hope that ImageCheckEC helps you with your image manipulation tasks for the ETH Entrepreneur Club.
-If you encounter any issues or have suggestions for improvements, please don't hesitate to [open an issue](https://github.com/eth-entrepreneur-club/ImageCheckEC/issues) on our GitHub repository.